-St Joseph's Pre-school will obtain written notification from the agency that we use to confirm that the agency has carried out the DBS checks on an individual who will be working at the setting.
+St Joseph's Out of School Club will obtain written notification from the agency that we use to confirm that the agency has carried out the DBS checks on an individual who will be working at the setting.
 This will be recorded in the setting's Single Central Record (SCR).

 Where the position requires a barred list check this must be obtained by the agency prior to appointing the individual.
-The Pre-school will ensure that they check that the person presenting themselves for work is the same on whom the checks have been made.
+The Out of School Club will ensure that they check that the person presenting themselves for work is the same on whom the checks have been made.

-Whilst St Joseph's Pre-school are not the employer of agency staff, the setting still has a duty to such individuals and will ensure that any allegations against such staff are dealt with properly.
+Whilst St Joseph's Out of School Club are not the employer of agency staff, the setting still has a duty to such individuals and will ensure that any allegations against such staff are dealt with properly.
 The DSL or the DDSL will collect the facts when an allegation is made and liaise with the LADO to determine a suitable outcome.

 The Named safeguarding Committee member will discuss with the agency whether it is appropriate to suspend the supply teacher whilst they carry out their investigation.

-When using an agency, the Pre-school will inform the agency of its process for managing allegations - supplying them with a copy of this policy.
+When using an agency, the Out of School Club will inform the agency of its process for managing allegations - supplying them with a copy of this policy.